 NATIVEVISION ANNUAL SUMMER CAMP

-Now in its 20th year, the annual NativeVision camp is held annually in a tribal community and serves up to 1,000 youth from dozens of tribes.
+Now in its 21st year, the annual NativeVision camp is held annually in a tribal community and serves up to 1,000 youth from dozens of tribes.
 One of the many powerful aspects of NativeVision is the opportunity for youth from different Indian nations to meet and share their cultures.
-The 2016 camp took place June 9-11 at the Muskogee (Creek) National in Okmulgee, Oklahoma.
+The 2016 camp took place June 9-11 at the Muskogee (Creek) Nation in Okmulgee, Oklahoma.

 At the camp, the Center engages professional and collegiate athletes (football, lacrosse, basketball, soccer, volleyball and track) as mentors who donduct sports clinics and lead inspirational breakout sessions with youth ages 7-18, with guidance from Johns Hopkins Center for American Indian Health's public health experts.
 The athletes share their own stories of perseverance and overcoming adversity, and honor the youth's heritage and cultures.
 At the camp, a variety of life skills workshops are offered for the children and community members including nutrition, arts and crafts, leadership and positive parenting.
 Two college scholarships are awarded to participating youth annually through a competitive application process that honors academic achievement and community involvement.